AgentBluenote/Mozilla/html/introduction-to-html/tasks/advanced-text/marking.md

 # Advanced HTML text marking guide

-The aim of the tasks is to demonstrate an understanding of the properties covered in the [Advanced text formatting](https://wiki.developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Advanced_text_formatting) lesson in Learn Web Development on MDN.
+The aim of the tasks is to demonstrate an understanding of the HTML features covered in the [Advanced text formatting](https://wiki.developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Advanced_text_formatting) lesson in Learn Web Development on MDN.

 ## Task 1